Optical brightener

 Optical brighteners, optical brightening agents (OBAs), fluorescent brightening agents (FBAs), or fluorescent whitening agents (FWAs), are chemical compounds that absorb light in the ultraviolet and violet region (usually 340-370 nm) of the electromagnetic spectrum, and re-emit light in the blue region (typically 420-470 nm) through the phenomenon of fluorescence.
-These additives are often used to enhance the appearance of color of fabric and paper, causing a "whitening" effect; they make intrinsically yellow/orange materials look less so, by compensating the deficit in blue and purple light reflected by the material, with the blue and purple optical emission of the fluorophore.
+These additives are often used to enhance the appearance of color of fabric and paper, causing a "whitening" effect; they make intrinsically yellow/orange materials look less so, by compensating the deficit in blue and violet light reflected by the material, with the blue and violet optical emission of the fluorophore.

 Properties

 The most common classes of compounds with this property are the stilbenes, e.g., 4,4′-diamino-2,2′-stilbenedisulfonic acid.
 Older, non-commercial fluorescent compounds include umbelliferone, which absorbs in the UV portion of the spectrum and re-emit it in the blue portion of the visible spectrum.
 A white surface treated with an optical brightener can emit more visible light than that which shines on it, making it appear brighter.
 The blue light emitted by the brightener compensates for the diminishing blue of the treated material and changes the hue away from yellow or brown and toward white.

 4,4′-diamino-2,2′-stilbenedisulfonic acid is a popular optical brightener.

 4,4'-bis(benzoxazolyl)-cis-stilbene and 2,5-bis(benzoxazol-2-yl)thiophene (shown here) are also intensely fluorescent and used as optical brighteners, e.g., in laundry detergents.

 Approximately 400 brightener types are listed in the international Colour Index database, but fewer than 90 are produced commercially, and only a handful are commercially important.
 The Colour Index Generic Names and Constitution Numbers can be assigned to a specific substance.
 However, some are duplicated, since manufacturers apply for the index number when they produce it.
 The global OBA production for paper, textiles, and detergents is dominated by just a few di- and tetra-sulfonated triazole-stilbenes and a di-sulfonated stilbene-biphenyl derivatives.
 The stilbene derivatives are subject to fading upon prolonged exposure to UV, due to the formation of optically inactive cis-stilbenes.
 They are also degraded by oxygen in air, like most dye colorants.
 All brighteners have extended conjugation and/or aromaticity, allowing for electron movement.
 Some non-stilbene brighteners are used in more permanent applications such as whitening synthetic fiber.

 Brighteners can be "boosted" by the addition of certain polyols, such as high molecular weight polyethylene glycol or polyvinyl alcohol.
 These additives increase the visible blue light emissions significantly.
 Brighteners can also be "quenched".
 Excess brightener will often cause a greening effect as emissions start to show above the blue region in the visible spectrum.